arnav-vivian/UrbanMatch/README.md

   - Matches users from the same city.
   - Ensures users are of the opposite gender.
   - Filters users within an age range of ±5 years.
-  - Prioritizes matches with similar interests, sorting users based on the number of common interests.
+  -Prioritizes matches with similar interests and ranks users higher based on the number of shared interests.
 ### **5. Email Validation**
   - Added validation to ensure the email field in user profiles contains valid email addresses.
   - Implemented this feature using the pylint library.